Neoadjuvant Taxotere® and Platinol® Produces Favorable Outcomes in Patients

 The recent Greek trial treated 50 patients with the drug combination of Taxotere® and Platinol® prior to cystectomy.
 Forty-one out of the 50 patients underwent cystectomy.
 Approximately half of the patients lived 5 years or more and did not have cancer progression for 5 years or more.
 Patients with early stage disease (I-IIIa) and those who didn’t have any residual tumor after treatment lived the longest; 86.42% with early stage disease lived 5 years or more and 93.33% who didn’t have any residual disease lived 5 years or more.

 Patients with bladder cancer that has advanced into the muscular wall may wish to speak with their physician about the risks and benefits of Taxotere®/Platinol® before surgery or participation in a clinical trial evaluating novel therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov) and www.cancerconsultants.com.
-Personalized clinical trial searches on behalf of patients are also performed by cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Bamias A, Deliveliotis C, Karayiannis A, et al. Neoadjuvant chemotherapy with docetaxel and cisplatin in patients with high-risk resectable bladder carcinoma: long-term results.
 European Urology.
 2004; 46: 344-351.